jqwik-team/jqwik/docs/user-guide.md

 for a method with three parameters.
 Otherwise _jqwik_ will fail the property and tell you that the provided data is inconsistent with the method's parameters.

 Data points are fed to the property in their provided order.
+The `tries` parameter of `@Property` will constrain the maximum data points being tried.
-But unlike parameterized tests in JUnit4 or Jupiter, _jqwik_ will report only the first falsified data point.
+Unlike parameterized tests in JUnit4 or Jupiter, _jqwik_ will report only the first falsified data point.
 Thus, fixing the first failure might lead to another falsified data point later on.
 There is also _no shrinking_ being done for data-driven properties since _jqwik_ has no information about the constraints under which